-Trump accuses FBI, DOJ leadership of favoring Democrats ahead of memo release
+Trump attacks the leaders he picked at DOJ, FBI ahead of memo release

 "The top Leadership and Investigators of the FBI and the Justice Department have politicized the sacred investigative process in favor of Democrats and against Republicans - something which would have been unthinkable just a short time ago," Trump wrote.
 "Rank & File are great people!"

+The tweet is especially notable since Trump once argued the FBI's mistreatment of a Democrat, Hillary Clinton, in its handling of the investigation into her email server led him to fire Comey.
+The President, however, would later say that he considered "this Russia thing" before dismissing the FBI director.

+The President's tweet also ignores the fact that many senior people involved in the investigation, including Wray, former FBI Deputy Director Andrew McCabe, Deputy Attorney General Rod Rosenstein, Director of National Intelligence Dan Coats and Comey, are all longtime Republicans.

-Trump has signaled for days that he is included to release the memo and told a lawmaker who urged him to publish it on Tuesday that he shouldn't worry.
+Trump has signaled for days that he is inclined to release the memo and told a lawmaker who urged him to publish it on Tuesday that he shouldn't worry.

 The fight over the memo has put the President at odds with his top law enforcement officials, who have urged the White House to reconsider releasing the document.